 Sandra Davie leads Thames Water’s extra care team and took part in one of the dementia awareness sessions.
 She said: “After a family member developed dementia and passed away at a fairly young age, I was keen to learn more about what’s behind this horrible disease.
 The sessions were a real eye-opener and now I’m hoping to train as a dementia champion so I can run them myself for colleagues, especially those in my own team who are in touch with our most vulnerable customers every day.”

 Tania Christie, Thames Water’s partnerships coordinator, said: “We’re immensely proud to be the first Reading business to be recognised as dementia friendly.
 It’s important to us that our people understand dementia and recognise when someone, be that a customer or a colleague, may need extra support.

 “The awareness sessions really challenged our perception of dementia and brought colleagues together who either had a personal experience of it or work in roles where they’re likely to be in touch with people affected by dementia.
 If we can identify and build relationships with those customers, it means we can make sure they’re well looked after should, for example, their water supply be interrupted, or they need help understanding or paying their bill.”

 Dementia patients qualify to join Thames Water’s free Priority Services Register – a secure database of customers who would struggle to get by should their home’s water supply be interrupted or need help managing their account.
 In such circumstances priority service customers are contacted by Thames Water’s customer care team who can deliver bottled water directly to the homes of people unable to get to a collection hub or give them advanced warning of planned work which may interrupt their water supply.
 The company has 83,000 customers on its Priority Services Register and plans to increase it to 410,000 by 2025.

-More information on the Alzheimer’s Society’s dementia friendly communities initiative can be found here.
+You can also find out more information on the Alzheimer’s Society’s dementia friendly communities initiative.